 - Step 5: Done!
 Under App Info, you will see the version.

 However, make sure that you power on the Bluetooth or otherwise the info won’t show!
+This method will most likely not work for most people, so we check on Method 2 & 3 below.

 Alternatively, you can install a Bluetooth version checker on your phone to make the process easier for you.
 There are many apps that can do this on the Google play store, find one by making a quick search.